convertigo/convertigo/diagnostics/retailstore-flow/retailstore-fresh-agent-prompt.md

   one-shot FullSync pull with visible progress, then local index preparation by executing and awaiting a real local catalog view.
 Use the supplied animation for each state and never leave synchronization active at 100/100.
-- A catalog screen starts at the shop root and lets the user descend through categories until products are reached.
+- A catalog screen starts at the shop root with exactly 14 unique top-level departments and lets the user descend through categories until products are reached.
+Do not render the same category more than once when it has several fixture relationships.
 - Category and product cards show a name and image when available.
 Keep the browsing cards compact: packaging and price belong to detail, not the product grid.
 - A product detail view reads the selected local document and displays its name, unit price and image.
-- Back navigation preserves an understandable hierarchy.
+Catalog and detail are distinct navigation
+  states: no empty detail shell is visible in the catalog, and the catalog grid is not visible below an open detail.
+- Selecting a product creates one browser-history entry.
+Browser Back and a visible Back action both restore the exact product grid and category path.
 - The breadcrumb begins with `RAYONS`, renders every selected ancestor as its own action before the grid, and restores any earlier level without adding a history entry.